 Technical Assessments

-The debate between take-home assignments and live coding continues, but the trend is clear: take-home projects with reasonable time limits (2-4 hours) produce better signal than whiteboard algorithms.
+Take-home assignments versus live coding: the debate continues, but the trend is clear.
+Take-home projects with reasonable time limits (2-4 hours) produce better signal than whiteboard algorithms.
 They let candidates use their preferred tools, work at their own pace, and demonstrate real-world problem-solving.

-If you must do live coding, use pair programming instead - it feels like collaboration, not interrogation.
+Should you need live coding, use pair programming instead - it feels like collaboration, not interrogation.
 Give candidates a realistic problem from your actual codebase (sanitized, of course) rather than abstract algorithm puzzles.
-You'll get better signal about how they'd actually perform on the job, and candidates will appreciate that you're testing relevant skills.
+You’ll get better signal about how they’d actually perform on the job, and candidates will appreciate that you’re testing relevant skills.

 One approach gaining traction: paid trial projects.
 Offer candidates a 4-8 hour paid task at a competitive hourly rate.
 You get a realistic work sample, they get compensated for their time, and both sides can evaluate fit before committing to a full-time role.
 It’s more expensive per candidate but dramatically reduces bad hires.